xiabob/Raw-Alchemy/README.md

 Raw Alchemy now includes a powerful script to convert and import lens profiles from Adobe's LCP format, which is used by Adobe Camera Raw and DNG Converter.
 This gives you access to a much larger and more up-to-date lens database.

-The conversion script `lensfun-convert-lcp` is bundled with the source code.
+The conversion script, lensfun-convert-lcp-new, can be found at https://gitee.com/shenmintao/lensfun.

 **Steps:**